callacat/CF-scripts/README.en.md

 1. Create a new class that implements the `NotificationProvider` interface (you would have to modify the JavaScript code directly, as the interface was removed for compatibility).
 The class should have a `notify` method that takes the game name and URL as arguments.
 2. Add a new `else if` block in the `fetch` function to check for the new `NOTIFICATION_TYPE` and create an instance of your new notification provider class.

+## Invoking the Worker

+This worker can be invoked in two ways:

+1.  **HTTP Requests:** You can send HTTP requests to the worker's URL.
+This is useful for testing or on-demand checks.
+2.  **Cron Triggers (Scheduled):** You can set up a cron trigger in the Cloudflare Worker settings to run the script periodically.

+### Setting up a Cron Trigger (Optional):

+1. In the Worker settings, go to "Triggers" -> "Cron".
+2. Add a cron trigger to schedule the script to run periodically (e.g., `*/5 * * * *` to run every 5 minutes).

 ## Example

 Let's say you want to track "Creeper World IXE" and "Another Game" and receive notifications via Telegram and PushPlus.
 Your environment variables would look like this: